virtualatoms/website/content/join.md

 We have positions available.
 Please get in touch with Alex [by email](mailto:a.ganose@imperial.ac.uk) for more details.

-#### UROP position for summer 2023
+#### UROP position for summer 2024

 A funded summer project is available for Imperial undergraduates.
-Interested applicants should send their CV and a paragraph on their research interests to Dr. Ganose before 29th November 2022.
+Interested applicants should send their CV and a paragraph on their research interests to Dr. Ganose before 29th November 2023.

-#### PhD positions available for 2023

-We have a 3.5-year PhD project available for UK students at Imperial Chemistry.
-The title of the project is:

-*"Machine learning to accelerate the discovery of energy materials"*

-Email Alex if you’d like more information on the project.

 #### PhD Scholarships